 If you’ve been around the SEO space for some time, then you’ve probably heard the cliche — content is king.

 However, creating consistently high-quality content capable of attracting organic traffic is not easy.

 In today’s competitive SEO market, the simple short articles that used to draw in traffic just don’t cut it anymore.
 Making it to the top of the search engine results pages (SERPs) often requires in-depth content that truly delivers value to the reader.
-To reach the top of the search mountain, sites need to live up to Google’s E-A-T principles (expertise, authority, trust).
+To reach the top of the search mountain, sites need to live up to Google’s E-E-A-T principles (experience, expertise, authority, trust).